jlouis/GAIN/README.md

 [-1:1].
 Iterate until the K clusters differ from the earlier iteration by a value less than some small epsilon.

-This idea has been implemented in 'gain_kmeans.erl'.
+This idea has been implemented in *gain_kmeans.erl*.